google/WebFundamentals/src/content/en/updates/2017/08/chrome-61-deprecations.md

 In nearly every version of Chrome, we see a significant number of updates and improvements to the product, its performance, and also capabilities of the Web Platform.
-This article describes the deprecations and removals in Chrome 60, which is in beta as of June 8.
+This article describes the deprecations and removals in Chrome 61, which is in beta as of August 3.
 This list is subject to change at any time.

 ## Security and Privacy